arkatebi/genomewide-nucleosome-mapping/README.md

 * Calculates the distance autocorrelation function for a set of genes
 * Calculates the distance autocorrelation function for two sets of genes

-This directory contains a set of matlab functions that constitute a piece of software that can be run on NIH biowulf server.
-The software calculates the distance autocorrelation function for a set of genes or two sets of genes:
+###

 ### Requirements
 * Matlab 2012b or greater
 * Specifically designed to run on NIH biowulf server

 ### Software Usage
 calDacAll.m: computes distance autocorrelation function (DAC) for a set of genes by mapping MNase digested nucleosomes.

 calDacPair.m: computes distance autocorrelation function (DAC) for two sets of genes in the same manner as before.